-Shown is two of the new M-18 tank destroyers, during training exercises in the Gulf of Mexico.
-This training was meant to simulate river crossings and beach landings, which many of the units would be required to accomplish.
+Shown are two of the new M-18 tank destroyers during training exercises in the Gulf of Mexico.
+This training was meant to simulate river crossings, and beach landings, which many of the units would be required to accomplish.
 A Signal Corps photo.

 Here the men of two M-18 tank destroyers, shown in the previous photo, display their meager fish catch from the Gulf waters.
 The M18s were designed to move through high water and approved for up to 48" of water but they were not completely water tight.
 A Signal Corps photo.

-An M36 of the 607th near Tettingen, Germany, taken on January 15, 1945.
+An M36 of the 607th in Tettingen, Germany, taken on January 15, 1945.
 A Signal Corps photo courtesy of Darren Neely.

-An M10 of the 654th has been overturned near Nancy, France, on September 27, 1944.
+An M10 of the 654th overturned near Nancy, France, on September 27, 1944.
 A Signal Corps photo provided courtesy of Darren Neely.

-Two members of the 692nd, kneel behind their M36, and inspect some small arms near Cologne, Germany, on March 6, 1945.
+Sgt.
+Donald K. Crawford, Epsy, Pennsylvania and Sgt.
+Leroy W. Hirst, Glochester, New York, members of the 692nd TD Bn, kneel behind their M36 and inspect some captured German small arms near Cologne, Germany, on March 6, 1945.
 Signal Corps photo courtesy of Darren Neely.

-The left track of this M36, of the 702nd, is being repaired or replaced.
+The left track of this M36, belonging to the 702nd, is being repaired or replaced.
 At the time, the unit was in the midst of Battle of the Bulge, fighting off the German offensive, in the vicinity of Lohere, Belgium.
-A signal Corps photo courtesy of Darren Neely.
+A Signal Corps photo courtesy of Darren Neely.

 An M18 from the 705th TD Bn. takes on ammunition near Brest, France.
 The unit's markings identify it as the 14th vehicle in Company B, while the 705th was under 3rd Army control.
 Photo is dated August 26, 1944.
 A Signal Corps photo provided courtesy of Darren Neely.